Monday, January 19, 2026

 Baccarat Rouge 540 is known for its synthetic ambergris scent | Courtesy

-Ambergris was notably absent from King Charles III’s coronation last May.
+Ambergris was notably absent from King Charles III’s coronation.
 Since King Charles I was crowned in 1626, coronations have featured a holy oil blend called chrism made with ambergris (along with other popular animal-based perfume oils from deer and civets).
 The new king opted for animal-free oils instead, reportedly because of environmental and animal welfare concerns.

 Exploring synthetic alternatives to ambergris